Lunastal/Historian/README.md

 1. On the Details tab in the scenario edit page, look for "Scripting" and enable "Scripts Enabled".
 2. Click the Edit Scripts button.
 3. Copy the contents of the file _library.js_ and paste them into "Library".
+4. Update the settings under "Settings to adjust".
+     > mainCharacters: Default list of characters for activity logs and bonds.

+     > altNames: Characters' alternative names. (e.g., sometimes the AI will use "Lùnastal", the full name, to call Luna.
+But you will want to keep them in the same log.)

+     > d_xxxxxxxx: The default values of the settings.

+     > secretText: A secret text that is inserted into "Author's notes", to remind the AI about important things.
+The real usage is to inject things that can affect the upcoming round into the context.
-4. Copy the contents of the file _input.js_ and paste them into "Input".
+6. Copy the contents of the file _input.js_ and paste them into "Input".
-5. Copy the contents of the file _context.js_ and paste them into "Context".
+7. Copy the contents of the file _context.js_ and paste them into "Context".
-6. Copy the contents of the file _output.js_ and paste them into "Output".
+8. Copy the contents of the file _output.js_ and paste them into "Output".
-7. Save and test!
+9. Save and test!